CarlosALiGom/CityWeatherMapp/README.md

-# Universal Plastic Test Web App
+# City Weather Mapp

-Welcome to my Universal Plastic Test Web App repository!
+Welcome to my City Weather Mapp repository!
 The app is built using React to ensure a responsive and dynamic user interface, and styled with Tailwind CSS for a modern and intuitive user experience.

 ## Table of Contents